-In order to provide you with gas and electric service, it is important that PG&E is able to quickly contact you about your account when necessary.
+To provide you with gas and electric service, it is important that PG&E is able to contact you about your account when necessary.
 Opting out of cookies or requesting to delete personal information does not mean PG&E will not contact you about your account or your electric and gas service.
-For example, current customers are legally required to receive emergency notifications from PG&E, and you cannot opt out of these communications.
+For example, current customers will continue to receive emergency notifications from PG&E as required by law, and you cannot opt out of these communications.

 You can unsubscribe to marketing emails via the unsubscribe button in the footer of a marketing email.
-You may also update your communications preference via My Account on pge.com.
+You may also update your communications preference via Your Account on pge.com.

-Please note: PG&E is required by law to maintain certain personal information for a period of time, even after an account is closed.
-We are unable to delete information if it is subject to this retention schedule.
+Please note: PG&E is required by law to maintain certain personal information, even after an account is closed.

-The Consumer Report is designed to return only Personal Information (PI) that PG&E collects and will not return non-PI.
-Also, incorrect information (such as a typo) entered in the initial request could prevent PG&E from retrieving certain information, or information in the report may not always be in the section where you expect it to be.
+The "View My Data" report is designed to return only personal information that PG&E collects.
+It is also possible that incorrect information (such as a typo) entered in the initial request could prevent PG&E from retrieving certain information about you.

-If after a thorough review of your report you believe there is an error, you can report the error by sending an email to PG&E’s Privacy Team at email@example.com.
+If after a thorough review of your report you believe there is an issue, you can report the issue by sending an email to PG&E’s Privacy Team at email@example.com.
 Please include your full name and your report number in your email.
-A Privacy Team member will respond to you within 7 business days.